MonicaMMartinezV/AutomatonElvish15/README.md

 true.
 ```

-Here's a breakdown of how it works:
+Here's a breakdown of how "automatonElven15.pl" file works:

 - **States definition:** The automaton defines multiple states, including a starting state (start) and several intermediary states (s0 to s8).